A Practical Survey on Faster and Lighter Transformers: Introduction

 The remainder of this survey is organized as follows.
-Section~\ref{sec:attention} formally introduces the Transformer's architecture and the origin of the quadratic complexity.
-Section~\ref{sec:generic} investigates the popular general methods that have been applied to Transformers to reduce the computations and memory footprint, and Section~\ref{sec:specific} explores the recent lower-complexity Transformers.
-Section~\ref{sed:discussion} provides a discussion on the broader impact of lighter and faster Transformers, the limitations of the different approaches and the current evaluation methodology, and points out potential future research directions.
+Section~\ref{sec:attention} introduces the Transformer's architecture and the origin of the quadratic complexity.
+Section~\ref{sec:generic} investigates the popular general methods that have been applied to Transformers to reduce the computations and memory footprint.
+Section~\ref{sec:specialized} explores the recent lower-complexity Transformers.
+Section~\ref{sec:shortcomings} explains the limitations of the different approaches and the current evaluation methodology, Section~\ref{sec:impact} provides a discussion on the broader impact of lighter and faster Transformers, and Section~\ref{sec:directions} points out potential future research directions.
 Finally, Section~\ref{sec:conclusion} concludes this survey.
+Practitioners and researchers can find detailed practical guidelines regarding the general and specialized methods in appendix, as well as a summary of the specialized methods (see Table~\ref{tab:specialized_methods}) and a discussion about some of the most popular attention-free alternatives.